 Since 2018, the City has worked with Noll & Tam Architects on a library facilities planning study to explore, among other things, new and improved library facility options.
 The findings of this study yielded three potential library facility options: (1) an expanded Pickleweed branch; (2) three Downtown sites (expansion of current Carnegie facility, Boyd Park, and Albert Park); and (3) the Terra Linda sites (Northgate Mall, Miller Creek School District, and Terra Linda Community Center).
-At Monday night’s meeting, the City Council will review more in-depth information regarding each of these options which are outlined in the staff report below.
-As this is only an informational report, the City Council will not be taking any official action relating to this matter.
+City Council reviewed more in-depth information regarding each of these options which are outlined in the staff report below.
+As this is only an informational report, the City Council did not take any official action relating to this matter.

 Staff Report, 2019-Oct